-Alien: Covenant is a sci-fi horror film directed by Ridley Scott and stars Katherine Waterston, Billy Crudup, Danny McBride and Michael Fassbender.
+Alien: Covenant is a science fiction horror film directed by Ridley Scott and stars Katherine Waterston, Billy Crudup, Danny McBride and Michael Fassbender.
 This film serves as a sequel to Prometheus and as a prequel to Alien.
-It is the sixth instalment in the franchise and the story follows the crew of the Covenant in the year 2104.
-The crew are embarking on a colonising expedition to Origae-6 but they find a different planet which seems ripe for colonisation.
+It is the sixth instalment in the Alien franchise.
+The story follows the crew of the Covenant in the year 2104 who are embarking on a colonising expedition to Origae-6.
+Yet, they find a different planet which seems ripe for colonisation.
 However, they find David (Michael Fassbender), the android from Prometheus, who is the sole inhabitant of a world which is not the uncharted paradise the crew hoped it would be.

 My Knowledge and Expectation of Alien: Covenant

 I would be lying if I said that I was expecting Alien: Covenant to be good.
 Honestly, Prometheus was a huge disappoint for me and, even after The Martian, I did not have confidence in Ridley Scott to recapture the quality of Alien.
 As I said in my review of Get Out, horror is not my favourite genre of film but I make exceptions.
 Alien and Aliens are exceptions.
 These are two films which I hold in high regard.

 Yet, they are the only films that I like in this franchise.
 I do not like Alien 3, Alien: Resurrection is terrible and Prometheus was a very underwhelming film which did not feel like it belonged in the franchise.
 Consequently, I had no idea what to expect from Alien: Covenant.
 Still, I wanted to see what this film would be like and, at the very least, I expected some good performances from the likes of Michael Fassbender and Billy Crudup who are very talented actors.